This Week with Allan, Mike & Mary

 - Mark Christopher will check on traffic.

-- Bob Cox from the WRCH Weather Center will fill you in on the forecast.
+- Joe Furey from the WRCH Fox 61 Weather Center will fill you in on the forecast.

 Monday it’s 2 for the Booty after 8am.